Eric-Wiegman/2_Meme-sorter-and-scorer/README.md

 3.1.
 Notes on Requirements
 --------------------------
-1. .
+1. The list of memes was retrieve from http://mashable.com/2012/07/02/best-cat-memes-ever
+2. The associated "lulz" score (from 1 to 10) was not specified how one would determine the value -- so I just generated a random integer in the given range.
-6. This file contains instructions on how to run the test from command line.
+3. This file contains instructions on how to run the test from command line (although I seem to be having a problem, so you might need to set up your IDE to run the TestNG XML file).

 4. The following is a general outline of what was automated:
 ---------------------------------------------------------------------------
-1.
+1. Section 3 explains what was automated.
+For more details, the code is rich in inline documentation and JavaDoc ... so it should be relatively obvious.
+2. The TestNG test is a fairly simple validation that the memes are outputted in an alphabetical (ascending) fashion and now the JSON file has an associated rating ("lulz" factor).
+If, for some reason, that lulz factor is outside the defined range, an error will be noted and the assertion will be thrown to fail the test.

 5. Project is stored on GitHub at public repository